AvahSomto/Udacity-Data-Scientist-Nanodegree/Udacity-Data-Scientist-Nanodegree/PORTFOLIO PROJECT 4/INSIGHT/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@avahsomto042/unleashing-the-power-of-cnn-building-an-algorithm-for-a-dog-identification-app-ffcc3c82310d)
+The main findings of the code can be found at the post available [here](https://medium.com/@avahsomto042/unveiling-the-crystal-ball-predicting-churn-rate-for-sparkify-the-ultimate-music-streaming-cfe7434967b)

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Thanks to Insight and Udacity for the dataset and the starter code.
+Thanks to Insight and Udacity for the dataset, the starter code and the workspace